 - 2 tbsp Peanut Butter

-Paleo Option: Switch out the peanut butter for another nut butter!
+Note: Switch out the peanut butter for another nut butter to make it Paleo!

 If you have a food scale, it will be more accurate when measuring your ingredients.
 I got a cheap one from Amazon to use during my healing processes.

 I would love love love if you’d share this with anyone who loves smoothies, is on low fodmap, or just because you love it!
 Be sure to tag me on Instagram with your favorite smoothie toppings and more.